 I recently discovered these amazing California-inspired turkey burgers.

-They take just 15 minutes to prep, they’re great on the grill or you can pan-fry them instead (find out which method is best a little further down the page!), and they’re guaranteed to get you lots of compliments from your guests.
+They take just 15 minutes to prep, they’re great on the grill or you can pan-fry them instead (find out which method is best a little further down the page!), and they’re delicious!

 And the best part?
 They’re great for your bones too.